PrefectHQ/prefect-recipes/.github/pull_request_template.md

 ## Description

-Please include a summary of the feature/fix.
+What's cooking?
 If this PR references an issue, please attach to the existing issue.

 ## Type of change
 <!-- Please delete options that are not relevant. -->